-My idea for this personal project came from looking through retired vintage logos and the history of each NFL team.
-My aim was to take vintage logos, revamp and tweak them only slightly in Adobe Illustrator, and then revise them into the current 2016 NFL Riddel Revolution helmet.
-I chose 6 NFL teams that had a rich history of colourful and inspiring logos and branding and went through the process of learning more about each and revamping them from 20th Century to 21st Century.
+My idea for this project came from looking through retired vintage logos and the history of each NFL team.
+My aim was to take vintage logos, revise and tweak them in Adobe Illustrator, and then add them into the current 2016 NFL Riddel Revolution helmet.
+I chose 6 NFL teams that had a rich history of colourful inspiring logos and branding and went through the process of learning more about each and took them from 20th Century to 21st Century.
 I’ve talked through all of my designs and decision below!

 I started first of all with the Atlanta Falcons, the team I support (Rise Up Falcons Fans)!
 The previous logo featuring the black falcon with a red outline and white surround, this specific logo I chose was featured from 1966-1989, from 89 onwards to 2002 the Falcons dropped the red outline and opted for a purely black and white logo. for the main colour I went for a faded dark red to a slightly lighter red, with a black guard.

 The second team I looked at was the 3rd time Superbowl Champions Denver Broncos, this logo being one of my favourites, with a bit of a nod to the NCAA logos featuring a Large College styled Letter D. It is also a logo with significant detail, used from 1970 – 1996 (with a slight revision in 1993) then was significantly simplified in 1997 into the Broncos logo that we all know today.
 For this design I focussed on a three tone scheme of colours, gradient dark to light blue background, the famous Broncos orange, and white for the logo outline and face guard.